mcatorbenson/mcatorbenson.github.io/collab/index.md

 </div>

-I am always open to explore avenues of joint research, please do not hesitate to contact me if you believe our interests align.
+I am always open to exploring new avenues of joint studies, please do not hesitate to contact me if you believe our research interests align.

 <div class="full-width-break">
   <img src="../assets/images/break1.png" alt="">